-The Company is a wholly-owned subsidiary of Quilter plc and therefore complies with the policies and practices that are set by the Quilter plc Board and are described in the Quilter plc Annual Report.
-The following statement should therefore be read in conjunction with the Quilter plc 2021 Annual Report.
+The Company is a wholly owned subsidiary of Quilter plc and therefore operates in line with the strategy, policies and practices that are set by the Quilter plc Board and are described in the Quilter plc Annual Report.
+The following statement should be read in conjunction with the Quilter plc Annual Report 2022.

-The Group has taken steps to embed a deeper understanding of the responsibilities ascribed to directors under section 172 (1) of the Companies Act 2006 at a Quilter plc-level and across its management committees and subsidiaries.
-Presentations have been made by the Quilter Corporate Secretariat to the business to explain the importance of the considerations referred to in section 172 (1) as part of good decision making, to ensure that proposals coming to the Board contain appropriate information on the potential impact of business decisions on all of the Company's stakeholders and other relevant matters.
-Examples of best practice have been provided and rolled out to the business, with further explanation and guidance on Directors' duties.
-Insights into how Quilter plc has ensured that section 172 (1) considerations remain at the heart of the Group's decision making at all levels and the outputs of these decisions have been set out in the Quilter plc Annual Report.
+To ensure that Quilter achieves its purpose of helping create prosperity for the generations of today and tomorrow, it is critical for the Board to balance the needs, interests and expectations of our key stakeholders.
+The Board, with support from Corporate Secretariat, ensure that management are guided by the considerations referred to in section 172 (1) as part of good decision-making, to ensure that proposals coming to the Board contain appropriate information on the potential impact of business decisions on all stakeholders of the Company and other relevant matters.
+Insights into how Quilter plc has ensured that section 172 (1) considerations remain at the heart of the Group's decision-making at all levels and the outputs of these decisions have been set out in the Quilter plc Annual Report.

-In overseeing the Company's business during the year, the Board has paid due regard to its duty to promote the long-term success of the Company for the benefit of Quilter plc, its ultimate parent company, by supporting the delivery of the Group's strategic priorities.
+In overseeing the Company's business during the year, the Board of the Company has paid due regard to its duty to promote the long-term success of the Company for the benefit of Quilter plc, its ultimate parent company, by supporting the delivery of the Group's strategic priorities.

 The Board, and where appropriate its Investment Oversight Committee ("IOC" or "the Committee"), considers and discusses information from across the organisation to help it understand the impact of the Company's operations, and the interests and views of its key stakeholders.
-It also reviews strategy, financial and operational performance as well as information covering areas such as key risks, legal and regulatory compliance.
+The Board also reviews strategy, financial and operational performance as well as information covering areas such as key risks, legal and regulatory compliance.
 This information is provided to the Directors through reports sent in advance of each Board and IOC meeting, and through in-person presentations.
-Some examples of how the Directors have considered the Company's key stakeholders in 2021, including customers, colleagues, regulators and communities, are set out below.
+Set out below are examples of how the Directors have considered the Company's key stakeholders in 2022, including colleagues, customers, regulators and communities.